How to sew a curve with an overlocker?

 5. Let the feed dogs pull the fabric without forcing

-a curve on the serger
+a curve on a serger

 Lift the presser foot to better follow convex curves